Paula of Rome

 Paula of Rome (AD 347–404) was an ancient Roman Christian saint and early Desert Mother.
-A member of one of the richest senatorial families which claimed descent from Agamemnon, Paula was the daughter of Blesilla and Rogatus, from the great clan of the Furii Camilli.
-At the age of 16, Paula was married to the nobleman Toxotius, with whom she had four daughters, Blaesilla, Paulina, Eustochium, and Rufina.
+A member of one of the richest senatorial families which claimed descent from Agamemnon, Paula was the daughter of Blesilla and Rogatus, from the great clan of the noble Furii Camilli.
+At the age of 16, Paula was married to the nobleman Toxotius, with whom she had four daughters, Saint Blaesilla, Paulina, Saint Eustochium, and Rufina.
 She also had a boy, also named Toxotius.
-She was a disciple of Jerome and was one of the first abbesses of a convent of nuns.
+She was a disciple of Saint Jerome, Doctor of the Church, and was one of the first abbesses of a convent of nuns.

 Early life

-Information about Paula's early life is recorded by Jerome.
-In his Letter 108, he states that she had led a luxurious life and held a great status.
+Information about Paula's early life is recorded by Saint Jerome.
+In his Letter 108, he states that she had led a luxurious life and held a great status in Rome.
 She dressed in silks, and had been carried about the city by her eunuch slaves.
+According to tradition, the current Church of Saint Jerome of the Charity in Rome, Italy, is the site of the former domus (town house) of the matron Paula where she hosted Jerome when he served as secretary to Pope Damasus and while he translated the Bible into Latin (the Vulgate).

 Entering the religious life

 At the age of 32, Paula was widowed.
 She continued to dedicate herself to her family, but became more interested in religion as time went on.